azavea/geowave-geomesa-comparative-analysis/docs/report.md

 GeoWave uses a sophisticated algorithm to compute its query plans, and GeoMesa uses a faster (but less thorough) algorithm.
 The net effect is that GeoWave tends to spend more time on query planning, but with greater selectivity (fewer false positives in the ranges which must later be filtered out).

-There are three major results that we believe can be explained by this difference in query planning algorithms:
+There are four major results that we believe can be explained by this difference in query planning algorithms:
 - GeoMesa tends to perform better as the result set size of queries increases.
 - GeoMesa tends to perform worse as the temporal window of queries increases.
 This result can be mitigated by the configuration of the periodicity of the GeoMesa index.
+- GeoMesa consistently outperformed GeoMesa in the non-point use case.
-- GeoWave tends to perform much better in multitenancy situations.
+- GeoWave consistently performed much better in multitenancy situations.

-Details on how the query planning causes these results can be found in _Appendix F: Details of Performance Test Conclusions_.
+Details on how the query planning effects these results can be found in _Appendix F: Details of Performance Test Conclusions_.

 One notable result found is that GeoWave performs better on the GDELT dataset if a hashing partition strategy is used with four partitions.
 For analogous use cases, we recommend using the partitioning feature of GeoWave.